huynguy-db/arcion-docs/content/docs/source-setup/MySQL.md

 `create-sql` holds a higher precedence than the Extractor parameter `fetch-create-sql`.
 If you run Replicant with the `create-sql` option, Replicant ignores the value of `fetch-create-sql`.

-The following is a sample command for running Replicant:
+The following shows a sample command for running Replicant:

 ```sh
 ./bin/replicant full conf/conn/mysql_src.yaml conf/conn/mysql_dst.yaml \